Join the legal team with a career in a dynamic and respected field that allows you to make a real difference!

-One of only four college or university programs in Maryland to be approved by the American Bar Association, AACC's Paralegal program will prepare you to enter the workforce immediately upon graduation.
+One of only five college or university programs in Maryland to be approved by the American Bar Association, AACC's Paralegal program will prepare you to enter the workforce immediately upon graduation.
 You’ll be taught by judges, practicing attorneys and experts in the field, with an emphasis on practical applications.
-You’ll have the opportunity to use our on-site law library and the Maryland Law Library, take "Legal Research and Writing" (LGS-143) and participate in a superb internship program.
 And with the ability to enroll full- or part-time and courses offered online as well as in day, evening and weekend formats, you can get ahead on your terms.

 Note: Paralegals may not provide legal services to the public except as permitted by law.
 Students must take at least nine semester credits or the equivalent of legal specialty courses through synchronous instruction.